Contributing Authors: Marcel Stieber AI6MS, Sterling Mann N0SSC, Nick Booth N1CCK, Lucky225 WA6VPS, Richard Bateman KD7BBC

 - Play with the sandbox system, learn how it works

-- Once you’re ready to actually run a session, get permission from your VEC and then contact ExamTools Support to get access to the live system
+- Once you’re ready to actually run a session, get permission from your VEC and then submit a request to be marked as a Team Lead on the live system.

 I want to take an exam!
 How do I get started?